-If you love museums, take advantage of the 3-Day Msueum Pass sold by the Board of Museums.
-It covers a ton of museums and galleries making it a great deal and for just a few dollars more it even includes a 3 day transit pass.
+If you love museums, take advantage of a 2 to 5 Day Msueum Pass sold by the Board of Museums.
+It covers a ton of museums and galleries making it a great deal.

 The Redpath Museum at McGill University is free.
 It's one of the oldest museums in the country and boasts a great selection of fossils and artefacts representing natural history and world culture.
 You can visit the Museum of Contemporary Art for half-price on Wednesdays between 5pm and 9pm.

 If you enjoy Victorian architecture from the early 1800s, take a walk along Rue Peel through the McGill University campus located at the foot of Mount Royal.